mackuba/iRubyTime/README.markdown

 ## License

 Copyright by Jakub Suder (Psionides) <jakub.suder at gmail.com>.
 Licensed under MIT license.
 Includes open source libraries NSData+MBBase64 by MiloBird, BSJSONAdditions by Blake Seely, scifihifi-iphone by Buzz Andersen, and LoadingView by Matt Gallagher.
+Icons by Joseph Wain (<a href="http://glyphish.com">glyphish.com</a>).